 Meet the Baton Rouge Children’s Advocacy Center Staff

-Jasper Collar, BSW, LMSW Family Advocate
+Jasper C. Bridgewater, BSW, LMSW

 Meet the Baton Rouge Children’s Advocacy Therapists

-Avis Kado Brown, LCSW
+Avis Kado, LCSW

 Avis Kado has over 14 years of Clinical Social Work experience in a variety of settings with children and families.
-She is a certified Cognitive Behavioral Therapist (CBT) and is certified to train clinicians in utilizing trauma focused CBT.
+She is a certified Cognitive Behavioral Therapist (CBT) and is also certified to train clinicians in utilizing trauma focused CBT.
 She has worked in the school, corrections, and partial hospitalization setting with children and adolescents.
 She also worked with adults in correctional and acute care medical/psychiatric facilities.
 In her private practice she provides counseling, clinical supervision, and consultation services and is committed to a standard of excellence in providing quality, ethical, and confidential services.
 Her desire is to empower others to believe that they can succeed and victoriously meet the challenges of life.